NUCES-Khi/assign1-7questions-anas-mujtaba/README.md

 - True: Suppose an agent selects its action uniformly at random from the set of possible actions.
 There exists a deterministic task environment in which this agent is rational.
 For example, if the environment is such that all actions have an equal chance of leading to a favorable outcome, then a random selection can be considered rational in that specific context.

-- True:It is possible for a given agent to be perfectly rational in two distinct task environments.
+- True: It is possible for a given agent to be perfectly rational in two distinct task environments.
 If the agent's decision-making process is designed to optimize its actions based on the specific characteristics of each environment, it can be perfectly rational in both, even if the optimal actions differ.